open-component-model/ocm/docs/reference/ocm_download_artifacts.md

 ### Description

 Download artifacts from an OCI registry.
-The result is stored in artifact set format, without the repository part
+The result is stored in artifact set format, without the repository part.

 The files are named according to the artifact repository name.

+By default, blobs are stored in OCM artifact set format (blobs/<algorithm>.<encoded>).
+Use --oci-layout to store blobs in OCI Image Layout format (blobs/<algorithm>/<encoded>) for compatibility with tools that expect the OCI Image Layout Specification.

 If the repository/registry option is specified, the given names are interpreted